 Using ML algorithms, categorise patterns of user behaviour, to understand what constitutes normal behaviour, and to detect abnormal activity.
 The action and user is given a risk score based on their activity, patterns and time.LEARN MORE

 View, monitor, prioritise and analyse all digital elements of your organisation, including Internet, applications, systems, cloud, and hardware.
-Harvest information from the Dark Web, Deep Web, and public domain for complete security and visibility.LEARN MORE
+Harvest information from the Dark Web, Deep Web, and public domain for complete visibility.LEARN MORE

 Managed Detection and Response (MDR)